8 Different Types of Gym

 Additionally, Personal training, like the equipment in many of these facilities, is highly changeable based on what the owner of that particular franchise location wishes to do.

-It is up to them whether they have group training, personalized training, or considerable group training.
+Whether they have group training, personalized training, or considerable group training is up to them.
 When it comes to personal training, this is a hit-or-miss proposition.

 4. Women’s Gym